schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 After uploading the program we should see the wheels spinning for 5 seconds and then stop.

-In order to test the robot on the floor we should turn the switch off, uplug the USB cable and put it the robot on some clear space.
+In order to test the robot on the floor we should turn the switch off, unplug the USB cable and put it the robot on some clear space.

 The mBot is powered by the batteries and the program is always stored inside the Arduino board.
 Turning the mBot back on will execute it automatically, but then only once.